skyfielders/python-skyfield/skyfield/documentation/api.rst

 The `ICRF` three-dimensional position vector serves as the base class for all of the following position classes.
 Each class represents an
 |xyz| ``.position`` and ``.velocity`` vector oriented to the axes of
-the International Celestial Reference Frame, an inertial system that is an update to J2000 and that does not rotate with respect to the universe.
+the International Celestial Reference System (ICRS), an inertial system that’s an update to J2000 and that does not rotate with respect to the universe.

 .. autosummary::
    :nosignatures: